Young fruit trees usually need staking to grow straight and encourage root establishment.

 Different types of ties

 Several types of ties and fasteners are specially designed for staking.
-The key is always to choose flexible, quality fastenings that won't damage or injure the tree's bark.
+The important thing is always to choose flexible, quality fastenings that won't injure or damage the tree's trunk.

 Prefer:

-- Metal ties only if foam or elastomer-coated, like Biflex or Toltex;
+- metal ties only if covered with foam or elastomer, like Biflex or Toltex;

-Avoid thin plastic strings or ties which aren't durable, lack strength and may even damage the bark.
+Avoid thin plastic strings or ties, which aren't durable, lack strength and can even damage the bark.

-Depending on how the tree is supplied (container-grown or bare-root), the stake will be placed diagonally or straight parallel to the trunk.
+Depending on how the tree is packaged (container-grown or bare-root), the stake will be placed diagonally at an angle, or straight parallel to the trunk.

 To install the stake: